unicorn-ui/Unicorn-UI-Website/public/blog/what-is-svg-and-why-do-you-care.md

 * Availability of client-side raster filter effects such as drop shadows, gradients, etc.
 * Inline SVG is styleable via CSS (excluding some pesky browsers edge cases of course!)
 * W3C Open Standard with excellent import/export capabilities ex. you can export an Adobe Illustrator file; import it in to Sketch or Inkspace, tweak some more, and then render it in a web browser
+* Designer Friendly–designers can use tools they love like AI and simply export graphics to SVG
 * SEO and Accessibility wins since the graphic image is semantically described by an underlying XML text-based structure
+* Text–searchable, selectable, and translatable
+* Reusability–a single `<def>` or `<symbol>` element can be *instantantiated* multiple times

 These are just some of the benefits, but let's get in to explaining exactly what *IS* SVG next…